-Proposals to improve or create new community or leisure facilities will be supported, provided they are of a scale and type that is compatible to the rural location of the Parish in the District and they accord with national and development plan policies.
+Proposals to improve or create new community or leisure facilities will be supported, provided they are of a scale and type that is compatible to the rural location of the Parish and they accord with national and development plan policies.

-5.22 The increase in the population of the villages in the coming years may require the existing community facilities to be improved or facilities to be provided.
+5.21 The increase in the population of the parish in the coming years may require the existing community facilities to be improved or new facilities to be provided.
 The policy is supportive of such proposals, provided they are sympathetic to the appearance and setting of the local landscape.
-As with Policy KIM4, much of the Parish lies within the Green Belt and Chilterns AONB and so any proposals will need to take this and the resulting restrictions s into account.
+As with Policy KIM4, much of the Parish lies within the Green Belt and Chilterns AONB and so any proposals will need to take this and the resulting restrictions into account.
 Outside of those areas, the proposals must still be of a scale and type that are suited to this rural location with fewer other facilities and limited public transport services.
 In addition, any new or improved facilities will need to be self-supporting and not be a burden to the Parish Council or wider community.

-KIM8: PROTECTING INTERNATIONAL HABITATS
+KIM8: PROTECTING INTERNATIONAL HABITATS,

 Development proposals will only be supported if it can be demonstrated that they will not have an adverse effect on the integrity of the Chiltern Beechwoods Special Area of Conservation or other European sites.
+Proposals must also seek to minimise their impact on, and deliver net gains for, biodiversity, including, wherever possible, realising opportunities to establish coherent ecological networks.

-5.23 This policy reinforces the importance of managing the effects of new development on internationally-designated habitats in proximity to the Parish, most notably the Chiltern Beechwoods Special Area of Conservation (SAC), which covers much of its southern half.
+5.22 This policy reinforces the importance of managing the effects of new development on internationally-designated habitats in proximity to the Parish, most notably the Chiltern Beechwoods Special Area of Conservation (SAC), which covers much of its southern half.

-5.24 Although these matters are addressed by Policy DM13 of the Delivery & Site Allocations Plan and by Policy CP10 of the new Local Plan, the appropriate assessment of the effects of the Plan (undertaken as part of the Conservation of Habitats & Species Regulations 2017) on those habitats has recommended that this specific policy be included in the Plan.
-This will ensure that all development proposals in the Parish, not just those within the SAC, have the proper regard to the potential for effects on the SAC and contain satisfactory mitigation measures to avoid any harmful effects.
+5.23 Although these matters are addressed by Policy DM13 of the Delivery & Site Allocations Plan and by Policy CP10 of the new Local Plan, the appropriate assessment of the effects of the Plan (undertaken as part of the Conservation of Habitats & Species Regulations 2017) on those habitats has recommended that this specific policy be included in the Plan.
+This will ensure that all development proposals in the Parish, not just those within the SAC, have the proper regard to the potential for effects on the SAC, and contain satisfactory mitigation measures to avoid any harmful effects.